Springe zum Hauptinhalt

 How to get to Chemnitz

 Chemnitz is located in eastern Germany, in the state of Saxony, and it is the third-largest city in the state, following Leipzig and Dresden.
 The city can be easily accessed from four airports: Prague, Berlin, Leipzig, and Dresden.
 There are train connections from these airports to the city center of Chemnitz.
-The nearest and most convenient airports are Dresden and Leipzig.
+The nearest and most convenient airports are Dresden, Leipzig and Prague.

 Dresden